-Operating a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you can expect, it won’t work well or at all if you see an error code show up.
-The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to provide solutions that much faster.
+Operating a Nest thermostat is one of the best ways to optimize the daily schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you can expect, it won’t work well or at all if you see an error code on the display.
+The exact error code offers useful information about the underlying problem, something a professional technician can use to present solutions that much quicker.

-Here are seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you can fix it and the estimated cost to do so.
-Remember that while the investment will ultimately be dependent on the exact Nest model, you can expect to pay about $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components required to complete repairs.
+Let’s consider seven of the most likely error codes you might encounter on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you can address it and the approximate cost to do so.
+Keep in mind that while the costs will ultimately depend on the precise Nest model, you can anticipate paying around $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific hardware required to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the problem is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should inspect electrical connections and wiring until they find the source of the problem.
+A knowledgeable technician will check electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and gradually look at each wire, making sure they are fully attached into the connector with the proper amount of exposed copper.
-Once they locate the malfunctioning connector, it can be replaced for a new one.
+They’ll detach the power and gradually check each wire, making sure they are fully placed into the connector with the correct amount of bare copper.
+After they pinpoint the malfunctioning connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-Assuming the breakers are on, you can check a handful of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
+In the event the breakers are on, you can examine a couple of other places before consulting a professional technician.

-Since this error can drain your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power through a USB cable.
-In the event it reveals error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will likely be best to get in touch with a pro.
+As this error can drain your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power through a USB cable.
+Assuming it reveals error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-The technician can cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+Your technician needs to cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

-Although this error code isn’t critical, it can still prevent you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is transported using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to switch the power off straightaway.
-You can then get in touch with a professional technician with the necessary experience identifying and fixing electrical issues.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is transported inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience identifying and solving electrical malfunctions.

 e73 – Critical

-When your thermostat displays error code e73, it indicates that the Rc wire is not receiving power.
+When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.

-This could be as straightforward as the breaker being turned off, but it could also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s a good idea to contact a local professional.
+This may be as easy as the breaker being shut off, but it can also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s best to contact a local professional.